THE FOUR STREAMS: VISION FOR SPIRITUALITY AND RULE OF LIFE

 -Luke 4:18-19, NIV

-We believe our work is God’s call to us and a way God chooses to meet with us.
+We believe God has called us to work alongside our neighbours and a way that God chooses to meet with us.
 As we seek the shalom of the city, we find our own shalom.
-(Jeremiah 29:7) We need times and seasons of rest to focus solely upon Jesus, but we also remain attentive to His presence and work in us as we go about our daily lives, as we pray and work to see His kingdom come.
+(Jeremiah 29:7) Our work is a part of our own thriving and transfomation.
+We need times and seasons of rest to focus solely upon Jesus, but we also remain attentive to His presence and work in us as we go about our daily lives, as we pray and work to see His kingdom come.

 Because of this, we commit to this Rule of Life which encourages us towards a common spirituality as a movement, a common posture of listening and responding to God in the midst of our collective call.
 Our Rule of Life has both corporate and individual commitments, to help us engage our common spirituality with discernment and intentionality.
 We do not want to create a legalistic, perfectionistic “to do list”, but rather we choose to live into this spiritual vision with the freedom and flexibility of the Holy Spirit.